 - Check your Post Status.
 Did you save the post as a “Draft” instead of scheduling it?

-Automating Post Scheduling With WordPress Plugins
+Automate Post Scheduling With Plugins

 Queuing Posts For Publishing

-(Queue Posts Plugin For WordPress)
+(Queue Posts Plugin)

-(Post Publish Box – Post Queue)
+(Post Publish Section – Queue)

-This is great if you are scheduling a number of posts for publishing at a later date and would like these to be published in a certain order, or between certain times and intervals …
+This is great if you are scheduling a number of posts for publishing at a later date and would like these to be published in a certain order, or between specific times and intervals …

 (Queue Posts – Settings)

-Bulk Schedule Posts
+Bulk Schedule WordPress

-(AutoPost Scheduler Plugin)
+(AutoPost Scheduler Plugin For WordPress)

-Auto Post Scheduler is a free WordPress plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.
+Auto Post Scheduler is a free WP plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.

 Use a plugin like Auto Post Scheduler to publish new posts and/or recycle old posts automatically.
-There’s no need to schedule post times individually and recycling older posts can revitalize traffic.
+There’s no need to schedule post times individually and recycling older posts keeps your site looking fresh.